 Future sales of a substantial number of our Ordinary shares, or the perception that such sales will occur, could cause a decline in the market price of our Ordinary shares.
-Based upon the number of shares outstanding as of September 30, 2021, after giving effect to this offering, we will have 55,036,108 Ordinary shares outstanding.
-Ordinary shares sold in this offering may be resold in the public market immediately without restriction, unless purchased by our affiliates.
-Substantially all of our other Ordinary shares will be subject to 180-day lock-up agreements entered into by our directors and officers and certain of our shareholders described in "Ordinary Shares Eligible for Future Sale" and "Underwriting."
-The representatives of the underwriters may, in their sole discretion, release all or any portion of the equity securities subject to the lock-up agreements prior to the expiration of the lock-up agreements.
-If, after the end of such lock-up agreements, these shareholders sell substantial amounts of Ordinary shares in the public market, or the market perceives that such sales may occur, the market price of our Ordinary shares and our ability to raise capital through an issue of equity securities in the future could be adversely affected.
+As of June 30, 2022, we had 54,982,916 Ordinary shares outstanding.
+Ordinary shares, other than those held by our directors, officers, shareholders owning 10% or more of our outstanding shares or other relevant holders whose Ordinary shares are subject to a lock-up and/or trading restriction (e.g. employees), may be resold in the public market immediately without restriction, and those shares held by our directors, officers, shareholders owning 10% or more of our outstanding shares or other relevant holders whose Ordinary shares are subject to a lock-up and/or trading restriction (e.g. employees) may be eligible for sale in the public market to the extent permitted by Rule 144 and Rule 701 of the Securities Act or immediately resold upon the relevant lock-up and/or trading restriction being lifted (as applicable).
+If our shareholders sell substantial amounts of Ordinary shares in the public market, or the market perceives that such sales may occur, the market price of our Ordinary shares and our ability to raise capital through an issue of equity securities in the future could be adversely affected.